jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

 * Regardless, a mechanism for evaluating the quality, or *fitness*, of candidate solutions is needed
 * This mechanism is called the *fitness function*

-* Below is an example fitness function for this problem in Python
+* Below is an example fitness function for this problem

 .. literalinclude:: /../src/ga_max_bitstring.py
     :language: python